 The railways can hold as a good role model for the European idea.
-Dr Richard Lutz, CEO of Deutsche Bahn, names eight points, that are indispensable for a successful Europe.
+Dr. Richard Lutz, CEO of Deutsche Bahn AG, names eight points, that are indispensable for a successful Europe.

 Thousands of young people are setting out on a journey to discover Europe by rail.
 The EU is giving nearly 15,000 Interrail tickets to 18-year-olds for 30 days of travel all across the continent.
 I can’t think of another initiative that better exemplifies how rail connects Europe.
 Mobility and logistics are vital to our society.
 They lay the crucial foundation for every citizen’s participation in society, for environmentally friendly transport in an age of climate change, and for national and global economic growth.
 Germany is the heart of trans-European transport networks, with six European rail corridors running through the country.